Darkfrobozz/stainless_testing/README.md

 ## Installation

 ### Java Development Kit
-In order to run stainless, as well as the programs you will verify, you will need **Java 17**.

-If you already have Java installed you can check your Java version using
+To run Stainless and verify your programs, you need **Java 17**.
+If you already have Java installed, you can check your version using:
 ```shell
 > java -version
 openjdk version "17.0.9" 2023-10-17